 Russian oligarchs failed to get off EU blacklist

-Hungary failed to get three Russian and three Chinese names deleted, as the EU approved its 13th package of sanctions on Wednesday (21 February) — ahead of the second anniversary this weekend of Russia's full-scale invasion of Ukraine.
+Hungary failed to get three Russian and three Chinese names deleted, as the EU approved its 13th package of sanctions on Wednesday (21 February) — ahead of an anniversary this weekend of Russia's full-scale invasion of Ukraine.

-Hungary had pushed to get Russians Moshe Kantor, Nikita Mazepin, and Alisher Usmanov deleted from an existing Russia blacklist which was being rolled over for another six months, diplomatic sources said.
+Hungary had pushed to get Russians Moshe Kantor, Nikita Mazepin, and Alisher Usmanov deleted from an existing Russia blacklist, which was being rolled over for another six months, diplomatic sources said.

 Join EUobserver today